top of page

 Social Interaction without Explanation is Inconceivable.

-The other reason, much less conspiratorial, but also much more probable and far more troubling, is that having only ever thought about their own explanations and having received no real education or training in understanding the conditions of Explanation, its place in human behavior, and the impact of both on the social institutions they control, the elite itself doesn’t know anything about Explanation!
+The other reason, just as probable and far more troubling, is that having only ever thought about their own explanations, and having received no real education or training in understanding the conditions of Explanation, its place in human behavior, and the impact of both Explanation and Behavior on the Social Institutions the hostile elite now controls, the elite itself doesn’t know anything about Explanation!
 Our leaders today, from executives and managers, to professors and politicians, in business, education and government, not to mention their mouthpieces in the mainstream media, are essentially professional explainers.*

 *By the way, the above list also includes Consultants, of course!
-That's why we don't expect anyone to believe in our ideas or explanations.
-All we can do is encourage anyone who might be interested to test and use those ideas and explanations.
+That's why I don't expect anyone to believe in my ideas or explanations.
+All I can do is encourage anyone who might be interested to test and use those ideas and explanations.
 That's all.
 If they work for you, great!
-If not, just ignore us.
+If not, just ignore them.

 In other words, the world today is being run by professional explainers who can’t explain Explanation itself.
 This explains why they're now often referred to as "Professional Dumb People."
 For this reason, and not just this reason, never before in the history of the world has an elite been more powerful and yet more ignorant and incompetent, more spoiled and yet more resentful, more indifferent to suffering and yet more self-righteous, more arrogant and yet more mediocre and unimpressive.
 And all of this at a time when life in the civilization whose social institutions they control is more complex and unpredictable than ever before in human history.